 - All this while having a bit of fun!

-Mindful of Race Training is a call to those who are brave and committed long-term to reducing harm, ripening self-awareness through relationships, and fostering collective well-being.
+Mindful of Race Training is a call to groups and organizations committed long-term to developing self awareness, racial literacy, and collective wellbeing.

 - This program is designed for intact groups and teams, not as a “general audience” offering.

 - Your group need not be racially diverse to benefit from this training.

 - Commitment to a mindfulness or contemplative meditation practice is advised.

 - Read Mindful of Race: Transforming Racism From The Inside Out prior to attending this training.

 - Participation in a Racial Affinity Groups following this training will be encouraged to support integration and sustainability of the teachings.